vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 > A key can only store a Blob or a nested Container at a given point in time.

 - **GetVersions(AsyncResult<std::vector<ContainerVersion>>)**
-  - Request the version of the Container.
+  - Request the version history of Container.
-  - AsyncResult is given a listing of all version of the container.
-A new version is created each time a blob is stored or deleted, or when a nested container is created or destroyed.
+  - AsyncResult is given the version history of Container.
+A new version is created each time a Container is created or deleted.
+Oldest `ContainerVersion` is always `ContainerVersion::Defunct()`, and is used subsequently when the key had no associated Container for some period of time. `std::vector::begin()` will be the newest `ContainerVersion`, and `std::vector::end() - 1` will have the oldest `ContainerVersion` (which is always `ContainerVersion::Defunct()`).
 - **GetContainers(RetrieveContainerVersion, AsyncResult<std::vector<std::string>>)**
   - Request the list of nested Containers.
   - AsyncResult is given the list of nested containers.